What is the Call Loan Rate?

 Investors are allowed to borrow funds equivalent to half of the purchase price of a security, and therefore trade a greater position than they would’ve otherwise been able to.
 Although it comes with the potential to maximize earnings, margin trading can also result in increased losses.

-Investors should be authorized to maintain margin accounts and must make a certain initial deposit in the margin account.
+Investors have to be authorized to maintain margin accounts and must make a certain initial deposit in the margin account.
 The required initial deposit is known as the minimum margin.
-If a loan’s been accepted and financed, borrowers can repay up to 50% of the purchasing price of the loan.
-If the value of the account falls below the specified minimum – known as the servicing margin – the broker may force the account manager to invest additional funds or to liquidate the securities to repay the loan.
+Investors can borrow up to 50% of the purchase price of a trade.
+If the account value falls below a specified minimum, known as the maintenance margin, the broker will force the account holder to invest additional funds (margin call) or to liquidate the securities to repay the loan.

 Margin is perfect for retail investors where markets are growing with little volatility, and risky while volatility is growing and markets are heading south.
-Losses are compounded, and the only alternative at such a stage is to sell and cover the needs for margins.
+Losses are compounded, and the only alternative at such a stage is to sell and cover the margin exposure.